rahulcharvekar/shared-lib/SharedLibIntegrationGuide.md

 - **Action:** Customize only the sections you intend to use.
 Secrets should come from environment variables or an external vault.
 - **Impact:** No application code needed; features remain dormant until enabled.
+- **Stateless validation:** With introspection enabled the shared JWT filter calls `auth-service` on every request to confirm `permissionVersion`, account status, and token expiry before letting the request through.
+Distribute the `INTERNAL_API_KEY` via your secret manager.

 ## Step 3: Enable Features in Code (If Required)
 Auto-configuration covers bean creation.
 You only need to touch code when you want to consume a service or add annotations.